EdmundsAPI/edmundsapi.github.com/faq.md

 <a name='faq-2' id='faq-2'> </a>
 <span class="question-header" >Why has Edmunds decided to open up the data?
 </span>
 We here at Edmunds believe strongly that innovation is fostered best through openness and transparency.
-We're opening up our data because we want to give you, the developer, the ability to explore its potential beyond what we have already done.
-You can use the breadth and detail of the automotive information available through the Edmunds' API to create mashups, mobile apps, visualizations and other data-consuming applications that will provide an added dimension of user experience for the automotive consumer.
+We’re opening up our data because we want to give you, the developer, the ability to explore its potential beyond what we have already done.
+You can use the breadth and detail of the automotive information available through the Edmunds’ API to create mashups, mobile apps, visualizations and other data-consuming applications that will provide an added dimension of user experience for the automotive consumer.
 Edmunds is committed to helping automotive consumers find the car that meets their every need.
-Providing our data to developers interested in automative data is a key component to achieving our goal.
+Providing our data to developers interested in automotive data is a key component to achieving our goal.

 [Back to top](#top)